estivensal7/Estiven-Salazar-CE-TakeHome/LessonPlan.md

     **Instructions**

+    -   Utilizing the `buildCharMap()` function from the previously demonstrated code, write an algorithm that checks to see if two provided strings are anagrams of eachother.
+One string is an anagram of another if it uses the same characters in the same quantity.
+Only consider characters, not spaces or punctuation.
+Consider capital letters to be the same as lower case.

     _Examples_

+    -   anagrams('rail safety', 'fairy tales') --> True
+    -   anagrams('RAIL!
+SAFETY!', 'fairy tales') --> True
+    -   anagrams('Hi there', 'Bye there') --> False

     _Hints_

+    -   Initialize 'charMap' variables for each string containing the outputs of the `buildCharMap()` function.
+    -   Check if the length of each character map is the same as the other... else, return false since this means the strings cannot be anagrams.

 ### 13. Instructor Do: Review 06-Anagrams (10 minutes)

 -   Open up `Activities/06-Anagrams/Solved/anagrams.js`
+-   Review the code line by line with the students.
+-   Emphasize the importance of building a helper function such like the `buildCharMap()` function when keeping your code neat and organized.
+-   Explain how by utilizing JavaScript's `Object.keys()` method we can isolate the keys in each charMap, and grab its length. _If the lengths are different, the two strings cannot be anagrams_
+-   Explain how we can use a for-in loop to iterate through an object's keys.
+In our case, we are comparing the value of the current key in the first object against its value in the second object.
+-   As long as the two conditional statements are false, both strings are anagrams of each other!

 ### 14. BREAK (35 minutes)